codologyorg/.github/profile/README.md

 # Codology

-By techies, for techies.
+### By techies, for techies.
 Free, high-quality computer science courses inspiring the next generation.
+Codology offers free, high-quality computer science courses for aspiring young adults.
+At Codology, each program consists of unique activities and topics, so students have something different to explore in every course.
+Classes are also curated for different age groups and skill levels, so every lesson offers the proper level of engagement.
+On top of that, students are able to learn from the comfort of home and engage in a variety of activities with easy-to-get materials.
+Sign up your child for free courses today!